- Y.SH

 - Serve Ash Reshteh in a large bowl and top with kashk, saffron, mint oil, fried onion, and garlic.

-Sour Cream Or Kashk As a Topping
+Kashk As a Topping

 This traditionally Iranian noodle soup is topped with Kashk.
-Kashk is a fermented yogurt product that is off-white, thick and of pouring consistency.
+Kashk is a fermented yogurt product that is off-white, thick, and of pouring consistency.
 It is sourer than yogurt or sour cream and has a fermented cheese-like flavor.

 Some non-Persian people do not like the taste of Kashk and prefer to use sour cream or creme fraiche on top of ash-e Reshteh.
 I love a thick swirl of good quality kashk to complement this aromatic, creamy, thick soup with al dente noodles.